Configuring AWS Instances for Redis Enterprise Software

-There are some special considerations that are important when installing and running Redis Enterprise Pack (RP) on an AWS instances.
+There are some special considerations that are important when installing and running Redis Enterprise Software (RS) on an AWS instances.

 - When using AOF on every write and there is a high write load.
 In this case, the provisioned IOPS should be on the nodes used as slaves in the cluster.

-Choose an instance type that has (at minimum) enough free memory and disk space to meet RP’s hardware requirements.
+Choose an instance type that has (at minimum) enough free memory and disk space to meet RS’s hardware requirements.

 In addition, some instance types are optimized for EBS backed volumes and some are not.
 If you are using persistent storage, you should use an instance type that is, if disk drain rate matters to your database implementation.